notaryproject/specifications/specs/signing-and-verification-workflow.md

 # Signing and Verification Workflow

-This document describes the workflow of signing and verifying OCI artifacts.
+This document describes the workflow of signing and verifying artifacts likes OCI images and arbitrary blobs.

-## Signing workflow
+## OCI artifact signing workflow

 The user wants to sign an OCI artifact and push the signature to a repository.